Kya-ra/flight-search-and-randomizer/developerNotes/reflections.md

 By the end of the week, the user system was largely functional, and the frontend was more cohesive with the backend, setting us up for feature refinement in the coming weeks.

+## Week 6 (24/11/2025)

+This week, the team focused on improving the user system and adding new frontend features.
+Conor polished the sign-in and sign-up buttons on the home page, enabling user creation from the frontend.
+The user dashboard was enhanced to display all user details and provide functionality to edit and delete profiles.

+Kyara implemented flight flexibility features on the frontend, allowing the app to aggregate results over a range of dates and display them in a more user-friendly manner.
+Theresa began work on the random flight suggester, adding the initial frontend and backend components.

+Team coordination remained important this week, with discussions on meeting times, feature priorities, and the upcoming code submission deadlines.
+The focus was on ensuring all features were integrated smoothly and ready for final testing in the following week.